 Las Vegas Timeshare Resale Information

-In the past, the CHTA has offered Las Vegas timeshare resale tips in our newsletter.
-Some suggestions are listed below:
+In the past, the CHTA has offered suggestions to resell your timeshare in our newsletter.
+They are listed below:

 - Place an ad in the classified section of the CHTA newsletter